BaoTam2412/Baotam2412/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Evanarus, or you can call me Vinh Bao Tam, a student of Thuyloi University, Ho Chi Minh City Campus
+I'm Evanarus, or you can call me Vinh Bao Tam, a student of Thuyloi University - Ho Chi Minh City Campus

 I love turning innovative concepts into clean and functional digital experiences.